-The Model 8333 can operate on either battery or on AC power.
+The Model 8336 can operate on either battery or on AC power.
 Pressing the button powers up the instrument.
 If the instrument is shut OFF suddenly (line power outage in the absence of the battery) or automatically (battery low), an information message is displayed when it is next started up.

 Pressing the button again turns the instrument OFF.
-If the instrument is recording, metering energy, or searching for transients and/or alarms, it requests confirmation.
+If the instrument is recording, metering energy, or searching for transients, alarms, and/or inrush current acquisition, it requests confirmation.